EireExtremes/geslaR/paper/paper.md

 Three versions of the GESLA dataset are available for download, including a zip file containing the entire dataset, a CSV file containing metadata, and a KML file for plotting the location of all station records in Google Earth.
-The web application developed here facilitates the access of the GESLA dataset by providing basic filters to select the data of interest, generating informative plots, and showing the selected sites all over the world.
+The **geslaR** R package developed here aims to facilitate the access to the GESLA dataset by providing functions to download it entirely, or directly query subsets of it directly into R, without the need of downloading anything.
+Also, it provides a built-in web-application, so that users can apply basic filters to select the data of interest, generating informative plots, and showing the selected sites all over the world.
 Users can download the selected subset of data in CSV or Parquet file formats, with the latter being recommended due to its smaller size and the ability to handle it in many programming languages through the Apache Arrow language for in-memory analytics.
 The web interface was developed using the Shiny R package, with the CSV files from the GESLA dataset converted to the Parquet format and stored in an Amazon AWS bucket.

 # Statement of need